 Hotels, community farming and more parking discussed

-The city’s West Side could be in for an overhaul.
-The Rochester-based firm Top Capital of New York has proposed an $80 million mixed-use project by the Amtrak train station — the 17-acre plot between Station Lane and Washington Street and the city’s last developable parcel of such size.
+WEST SIDE LIVING The city's West Side could be in for an overhaul.
+The Rochester-based firm Top Capital of New York has proposed an $80 million mixed-use project by the Amtrak train station — the 17-acre plot between Station Lane and Washington Street and the city's last developable parcel of such size.

 The group is developing a similar project about 20 miles west of Rochester, near the State University of New York at Brockport.